 As Rockford Fosgate is one of the best amp companies designing products in America today, it also includes a unique verification sheet with each and every amp that leaves the factory.
 This shows it meets rated specs and you know you’re getting what you paid for.

 It’s a mono (subwoofer) amplifier so for subwoofer-only system expansion it’s a fantastic choice if you want real power that SLAMS, high SPL music, and the ability to safely run multiple subwoofers without overheating and shutdown.

 A built-in low-pass crossover is adjustable from 50-250hz and a Punch EQ bass boost is another feature to help with getting the best sound from your system.

 The amp can’t support speaker-level inputs but does feature RCA pass-through jacks for connecting additional amplifiers.

-4. Rockford Fosgate Punch P600X4 (and P400X4) – low-noise class AB sound quality, great power, and setup help included!
+4. Rockford Fosgate Punch P600X4 (and P400X4) – low-noise class AB sound quality, great power, and set up features no one else offers.